storyblok/storyblok-nuxt-2/README.md

 > You don't need to install [@nuxtjs/composition-api](https://composition-api.nuxtjs.org/) if you're in the latest versions of Nuxt 2, as it comes with Vue 2.7 with Composition API support out of the box.

-The simplest way is by using the `useStoryblok` one-liner composable, which uses the [useFetch from @nuxtjs/composition-api](https://composition-api.nuxtjs.org/lifecycle/useFetch) under the hood:
+The simplest way is by using the `useStoryblok` one-liner composable:

 ```html
 <script setup>